dedihartono801/go-clean-architecture-v2/README.md

    - `app/`: This folder contains the application-specific logic.

      - `usecase/`: Contains the application's use cases or business logic.
-For example, `user.go` could define use cases related to user management.
+For example, `user/service.go` could define use cases related to user management.

      - `repository/`: This folder contains interfaces or contracts that define how to interact with external dependencies, such as databases or APIs.
-For example, `user_repository.go` could define the methods for fetching and saving user data.
+For example, `user.go` could define the methods for fetching and saving user data.

    - `entity/`: This folder defines the application's entities or domain models.
 For example, `user.go` could define the user entity with its properties and behavior.